-As you probably know, there’s a new virus making the rounds at the moment that has the entire world on edge.
+As you surely know, there’s a dangerous virus making the rounds at the moment that has the entire world on edge.

 This one is a real virus, not the digital kind that we’re all so familiar with these days.

-Apparently this new “Coronavirus” has the potential to spread quickly, and unfortunately it can be fatal in patients that have one or more underlying medical conditions.
+This new “Coronavirus” has proven to spread quickly, and unfortunately it can be fatal in older patients and patients that have one or more underlying medical conditions.

 Luckily, there are several things you can do to help prevent you and/or your loved ones from catching this virus:

 1 – Wash your hands at every opportunity (and encourage those around you to do the same).

 2 – Cover your mouth with your elbow (not your hand) when you cough and encourage those around you to do the same.